arms-mbon/data_workspace/LifeWatch/README.md

 Here we have placed all the data that the LifeWatch Tesseracto ARMS workflow requires.
+These data are provided for a specific purpose and with a specific layout, and while the data here are openly accessible, this is not the place to look for the overview of the ARMS data if you are coming to this page with that intent.

 * [ARMS_Samples_IJI.csv](https://raw.githubusercontent.com/arms-mbon/Data/main/LifeWatch/ARMS_Samples_IJI.csv): the CSV file containing the metadata of the ARMS data collection (dates, locations, IDs, URLS, etc) as provided for the LifeWatch IJI workflow.
 This includes references to archived sequence data, image data, and spreadsheet data, and thus is a complete overview.
 As the different steps of the ARMS workflow execute different processes on different data, the actual data to load into any single step will be a subset of this table.
 Appropriate subsetted template CSV files are also provided here (see the "Subsetted" files described below).
 As more data become available, new rows will be added to this spreadsheet, so it will be continuously updated (rather than released as new versions).
 Note that we aim to include a complete overview of the ARMS-MBON data collection in this file, but there may be a lag between updates.
 * [ARMS_Samples_IJI_description.csv](https://raw.githubusercontent.com/arms-mbon/Data/main/LifeWatch/ARMS_Samples_IJI_description.csv): a description of the columns in the data file (ARMS_Samples_IJI.csv), including the datatype and propertyURL.
 These are provided to help developers understand what is contained in the columns.